jeffblankenburg/alexa/README.md

 Skills are made up of two parts, just like most software you use today.
 There's the server-side logic: the code that makes your skill take action, and there's the user interface, which is made entirely of your user's voice commands.
 These two pieces together comprise a skill for Alexa.
 To get started building your first skill, we recommend trying our [Fact Skill Tutorial](https://github.com/alexa/skill-sample-nodejs-fact).
 It will walk you through each step of the process, explaining each of the important pieces of skill construction along the way.

+Once you've published your first skill, we highly recommend checking out the sections highlighted at the top of this page.
+There's much more to learn about [Voice User Interfaces](https://github.com/jeffblankenburg/alexa/tree/master/voice_user_interface), [testing your skills](https://github.com/jeffblankenburg/alexa/tree/master/testing), [certification](https://github.com/jeffblankenburg/alexa/tree/master/certification), and even [measuring how and when your skill is getting used](https://github.com/jeffblankenburg/alexa/tree/master/analytics)!

 ## Important Links You Should Know About

 * [Alexa Developer Portal](http://developer.amazon.com) - this is where you create the user interfaces for your skills.